bozyurt21/photository/README.md

 ### Method

+### updateProgress(processed: Int, total: Int):
-**updateProgress():** Update the progress screen so the percentage progress and the text that shown how many images has processed will be shown.
+Update the progress screen so the percentage progress and the text that shown how many images has processed will be shown.

 ## PhotoPicker:
 ### Properties